OISF/suricata/doc/userguide/capture-hardware/Napatech.rst

 **Basic Configuration:**
 -------------------------

-For the basical installation we will setup the Napatech capture accelerator to merge all physical ports into single stream that Suricata can read from. for this configuration, Suricata will handle the packet distribution to multiple threads.
+For the basic installation we will setup the Napatech capture accelerator to merge all physical ports into single stream that Suricata can read from. for this configuration, Suricata will handle the packet distribution to multiple threads.